Youssefhassan1717/Single-Cycle-Mips-Using-Verilog/README.md

 <h1>Single Cycle MIPS Project using Vivado<h1>

-This repository contains a Single Cycle MIPS processor implemented using Vivado.
+<p>This repository contains a Single Cycle MIPS processor implemented using Vivado.
 The MIPS processor is a simplified version that supports a subset of the MIPS instruction set architecture (ISA).
 It is implemented as a single-cycle processor, meaning that each instruction is executed in a single clock cycle.
-Project Files
+Project Files<p>

 <h2>The project consists of the following 12 files:<h2>